Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 - **Binary Classification**

 ### Evaluation Metric:
-- **Accuracy**: We use accuracy to evaluate model performance because the dataset has a relatively balanced distribution of wins and losses, and accuracy provides a straightforward interpretation of predictive success.
+- **Accuracy**: I use accuracy to evaluate model performance because the dataset has a relatively balanced distribution of wins and losses, and accuracy provides a straightforward interpretation of predictive success.

-We only included features that are known during the game and excluded any post-match statistics to ensure the model mimics a real-time prediction setting.
+I only included features that are known during the game and excluded any post-match statistics to ensure the model mimics a real-time prediction setting.

 ---

 ## Baseline Model

-We developed a baseline classification model to predict whether a team would win a match based on their **kills** and **gold** at the 25-minute mark.
+I developed a baseline classification model to predict whether a team would win a match based on their **kills** and **gold** at the 25-minute mark.
 Both features, `killsat25` and `goldat25`, are **quantitative** numerical variables and required no encoding.
 The target variable, `result`, is a binary categorical variable where `1` indicates a win and `0` indicates a loss.

-We used a **Logistic Regression** classifier implemented in a `scikit-learn` pipeline.
+I used a **Logistic Regression** classifier implemented in a `scikit-learn` pipeline.
 The pipeline includes a `StandardScaler` to normalize the input features and a `LogisticRegression()` model to perform binary classification.
 The dataset was split into training and testing sets using an 80-20 ratio.

-We evaluated the performance of our baseline model using **accuracy** and the **classification report** (which includes precision, recall, and F1-score).
+I evaluated the performance of our baseline model using **accuracy** and the **classification report** (which includes precision, recall, and F1-score).
 The model achieved an accuracy of approximately **0.605** on the test set.
 Below is the breakdown of performance:

 - **Class 0 (loss)**:
   - Precision: 0.59